rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ## 2- Examine Code With Web Inspector

 RhoSimulator presents two windows: One displays your application's UI, and the other exposes its code in a multi-tabbed window.
-The first is referred to as the Device Window, and the second is Web Inspector (below), a powerful debugging aid that allows you to inspect and edit the HTML and CSS of your web interface and immediately see the effects of your changes.
+The first is referred to as the Device Window (similar to the one above), and the second is Web Inspector (below), a powerful debugging aid that allows you to inspect and edit the HTML and CSS of your web interface and immediately see the effects of your changes.

 ![Web Inspector](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/web-inspector-window.png)

 ### Examining the DOM

-In the 'Elements' tab of Web Inspector, you can examine the DOM tree structure of the HTML page that's currently displayed in the Device Window.
+In the context of modern web programming, the "DOM" refers to your HTML code as it will appear when running.
+For example, while an HTML5 app might define certain variables, those variables contain no values until the app is actually running.
+So you might think of the DOM as HTML5 that's alive.

-You can select and examine the code for individual elements in the DOM tree by using one of the following methods:
+You can **examine the DOM in the Elements tab** of Web Inspector.
+This tab shows the DOM tree structure of the HTML page that's currently displayed in the Device Window.
+You can select and examine the code or individual elements in the DOM tree by using one of the following methods:

 ### Using the Element Picker